Shark

 List entry for Bury Knowle House boundary wall: 1369406

 The new London turnpike road built in the late eighteenth century made Headington, which until then had been rather inaccessible, an ideal place for the gentry of Oxford to build their country retreats.
-In about 1800 Bury Knowle House was built for Joseph Lock (1760–1844), an Oxford goldsmith and banker of All Saints Parish who was Lord Mayor in 1813 and 1829.
+In about 1800 Bury Knowle House was built for Joseph Lock (1760–1844), an Oxford goldsmith and banker of All Saints Parish in Oxford who was Mayor of Oxford in 1813 and 1829.

 In about 1802 Lock erected a stone wall around his house and parkland in such a way that it formed a barrier across the footpath that runs behind the Old High Street car park.
 As this was then the coffin route from the outlying hamlet of Headington Quarry to St Andrew’s Church, it made him very unpopular with the people of Quarry.
 In 1809 he leased the coach-house and stables of the Hermitage, and these later became part of the growing Bury Knowle estate.